-- 1. Ken Yeang: Eco Design- A manual for Ecological design; Wiley Academy, 2006. - 2.
-Sue Roaf et all: Ecohouse, A design guide; Elsevier Architectural Press, 2007. - 3.
-Thomas E Glavinich: Green Building Construction; Wiley, 2008. - 4.
-Brenda and Robert Vale: Green Architecture, Design for a Sustainable Future; Thames and Hudson, 1996.
+1. Ken Yeang: Eco Design- A manual for Ecological design; Wiley Academy, 2006.

+2. Sue Roaf et all: Ecohouse, A design guide; Elsevier Architectural Press, 2007.

+3. Thomas E Glavinich: Green Building Construction; Wiley, 2008.

+4. Brenda and Robert Vale: Green Architecture, Design for a Sustainable Future; Thamesand Hudson, 1996.

-- 1. An understanding on sustainability. - 2.
-Knowledge on renewable energy conservation through material usage. - 3.
-A thorough understanding on designing green buildings.
+- 1. Explain the principles of building planning, its bylaws and provide facilities for rainwater harvesting - 2.
+Understand the concepts of green buildings - 3.
+Students should be able to describe the importance and necessity of green building. - 4.
+Students should be able to assess a building on the norms available for green building. - 5.
+Students should be able to suggest materials and technologies to improve energy efficiency of building.

-(A30163) AIR POLLUTION AND CONTROL (OPEN ELECTIVE-II)
+(A30163) AIR POLLUTION AND CONTROL (OPEN ELECTIVE)